Julie Jackson - PsyD

 ADHD and family functioning, personality pairings of clinicians and clients, impact of faith on HIV prevention/intervention, social development of biracial individuals, and the impact of community violence on academic functioning and success.

-I teach in our undergraduate psychology, traditional graduate psychology and ¡Enlaces! graduate psychology programs.
-I teach or have taught the following courses:
+I have taught the following courses in our undergraduate psychology, traditional graduate psychology and ¡Enlaces! graduate psychology programs:

 - PSY 172 Developmental Psychopathology